Live templates in C#

 Create a code fragment using live template

-In the editor, set the caret where you want to insert a code fragment from a live template.
+In the editor, place the caret where you want to insert a code fragment from a live template.

 Type a template shortcut or its initial letters.
 For example, in a C# method, type